ksenia312/ksenia312/README.md

 ### I'm [Kseniia](https://xenikii.one)

 I am a mobile developer with experience in the web sector.
 I have 6 years of total experience as a software engineer, 3 years with Flutter.
 I create both web and mobile interfaces, as well as backend structures, using Dart.
 I also use the Kotlin language for both work and personal projects - building Android apps natively.
-But most importantly, I'm a \textbf{problem solver}, and I can do anything at all
+But most importantly, I'm a problem solver, and I can do anything at all

 ---